Stay up to date

 Cloud Visibility

-The lack of cloud visibility and controls affects businesses and impose risks by not monitoring the breach of compliance and other security issues such as the MITM attack.
+The lack of cloud visibility and controls affects the businesses and impose risks by not monitoring the breach of compliance and other security issues such as the MITM attack.

 Lack of access control policies